Skip to main content

 In Cerby, collections simplify how you manage business hubs and their assets to propagate access to multiple paid social and seat-based apps.

-Unlike sharing directly an individual business hub, which immediately triggers the corresponding automation jobs to add and invite users to an external app, collections enable you to share multiple business hubs at a time and control user onboarding.
+Unlike sharing directly an individual business hub, which leads Cerby to immediately add and invite users to an external app, collections enable you to share multiple business hubs at a time and control user onboarding.

-To facilitate this multiple access propagation, Cerby introduces a preliminary claiming access step.
-The goal is to trigger and execute automation jobs only when users are ready to join the app and complete their account setup.
+To optimize access propagation, Cerby introduces a preliminary claiming access step.
+The goal is to add and invite users only when they are ready to join the app and complete their account setup.

 The following are the key benefits of managing access this way:

-Cerby roles: You can grant workspace users and teams the following roles on the integration via the collection:
+• Cerby roles: You can grant workspace members and teams the following roles on the business hub integration via the collection:

-Owner: Users and teams can perform the supported user and access management tasks via the business hub, update the integration settings, and log in to the external app through Cerby.
+• Owner: Members and teams can perform the supported user and access management tasks via the business hub, update the integration settings, and log in to the external app through Cerby.
+Additionally, collection Owners can see all assets within the business hub but not necessarily access everything.

-Collaborator: Users and teams can only log in to the external app through Cerby.
+• Collaborator: Members and teams can only log in to the external app through Cerby.

-External app roles: You can grant workspace users and teams specific app-level roles that you define when you add business hubs and assets to collections.
+• External app roles: You can grant workspace members and teams specific app-level roles that you define when you add business hubs and assets to collections.
 These roles and permissions vary by app.

 This article contains the following sections to describe how access management works for business hubs and assets within a collection: